samyipsh/tp/docs/UserGuide.md

 Format: `deltag INDEXES TAG`

-* Delete tag from the person at the specified `INDEX`.
+* Deletes the tag from the person at the specified `INDEXES`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be unsigned integer** 1, 2, 3, …​
 * Tags must be alphanumeric without spaces.